East Midlands, Manchester and Birmingham Airport: All the cancelled and delayed flights today - see full list

 and live on Freeview channel 276

-This is the full list of all the flights delayed by more than 30 minutes, or cancelled altogether, from East Midlands, Manchester and Birmingham airports, according to Flightradar24 as of 9:45am, Tuesday, May 28.
+This is the full list of all the flights delayed by more than 30 minutes, or cancelled altogether, from East Midlands, Manchester and Birmingham airports, according to Flightradar24 as of 9:45am on Wednesday, May 29.

 Comment Guidelines